pangweiwei/slua/README.md

 ##export custom class

-add CustomLuaClass attribute to your custom class, waiting for compile completed, click "Make custom", you will get interface file for lua.
+add CustomLuaClass attribute to your custom class, waiting for compile completed, click "SLua->Custom->Make", you will get interface file for lua.

 ~~~~~~~~~~c#